 Chris began his career at Shell Canada and moved with increasing responsibility from exploration to economics and corporate planning, oil sands development, oil sands operations and marketing.
 By the time he left Shell he was Director, Liquids Business Centre, responsible for crude oil and NGL marketing and business development.

-Chris has also served on Canadian public energy company boards and is a member of The Association of Professional Engineers and Geoscientists of Alberta (APEGA).
+Chris has a degree in Geoscience and is a member of The Association of Professional Engineers and Geoscientists of Alberta (APEGA).

 Patrick Smyth, AScT, MBA